 Sociology is an especially appropriate major or minor for students entering any of the helping professions.
-For those who wish to become professional sociologists, an excellent preparation for graduate school is available.
+For those who wish to become professional sociologists, preparation for graduate school is available.

-Students selecting the Human Services/Social Work major typically desire positions in institutions, private and public, which provide direct services to diverse groups in our society.
-Graduates are prepared for positions in industry, government, private and public agencies, and in education and research organizations.
-They will be confronting the human consequences of problems such as crime, poverty, alcoholism, child abuse, and discrimination.
+Students selecting the Social Work major typically desire positions in institutions, which include private, public, and nonprofit organizations that provide direct services to diverse groups in our society.
+Graduates are prepared for positions in industry, government, private practice, public systems, nonprofit agencies, educational institutions, and research organizations.
+Students will study issues related to the human condition and the consequences of problems related to crime, poverty, alcoholism, child abuse, and discrimination.

-The curriculum includes required and elective courses, advising, and a supervised field experience in one or more human service agencies.
-Graduates also will have the choice of pursuing advanced study in fields such as social work, administration, counseling, psychology, and sociology.
+The curriculum includes required and elective courses, advising, and supervised field experience in one or more human service agencies.
+Graduates also will have the choice of pursuing advanced study in Social Work and other fields such as administration, counseling, psychology, criminal justice, and sociology.